40 Amsterdam Tech Startups To Work For (or Follow) in 2019

 Graphics, Media & Communication Startups

-Launched by Daan Reijnders and Joost Galama in 2013, Instant Magazine is a cloud-based Software As A Service (SaaS) platform that allows companies to create their own digital assets like magazines, white papers and brochures.
+Launched by Daan Reijnders and Joost Galama in 2013 as Instant Magazine, Foleon is a cloud-based Software As A Service (SaaS) platform that allows companies to create their own digital assets like magazines, white papers and brochures.
 The digital publications are optimized for mobile, tablets and desktops.
 They provide helpful ways to self-publish content to generate leads, engage audiences, and empower sales.
 The company raised $6.8 million USD, with $5.4 million USD raised in Series B funding in 2018.